Hover over the buttons to see the contents of each page.

 ~40%, ~35%, ~25%

-If she is being ideally put into an Aggravate team as well, leveling Lisa to 90 is also a recommendation as the increase given to her Aggravate triggers become widely apparent.
-For instance, the difference in leveling Lisa from 80 to 90 will be ~34% more additive (Aggravate) and transformative (Hyperbloom, Overloaded, Superconduct, Electro-Charged, etc.) reaction damage, which is substantial but may be resource-heavy.
+Lisa should prioritize leveling to 90 in her Aggravate teams for a substantial boost, if not greater than leveling her talents.
+For instance, the difference in leveling her from 80 to 90 will be ~34% more additive (Aggravate) and transformative (Hyperbloom, Overloaded, Superconduct, Electro-Charged, etc.) reaction damage.

 Electro Off-field DPS + Support/Buffer/Enabler